NicholasThrom/ts-express-empty/README.md

 ## File Structure

-Most folders contain a `README` explaining their purpose in more detail.
+Most directories contain a `README` explaining their purpose in more detail.

 `app/` contains everything about the function of this app.